SoftwareAG/c8y-docs/src/documents/guides/mqtt/hello-mqtt-c.html.md

 What does the code in "main" do?

 -   Configure MQTT connection
--   Register ``message`` callback function which will print incoming messages
+-   Register ``on_message`` callback function which will print incoming messages
 -   Connect with the Cumulocity via MQTT protocol
 -   Create a new device with ``C MQTT`` name and ``c8y_MQTTDevice`` type
 -   Update device hardware information by putting ``S123456789`` serial, ``MQTT test model`` model and ``Rev0.1`` revision
--   Subscribe to the static operation templates for the device and print all received operations to the console
+-   Subscribe to the static operation templates for the device - this will result in ``on_message`` method call every time new operation is created
 -   Send temperature measurement every 3 seconds

 What does the code in "publish" do?